The Star Trek Movies: What’s The Best Order To Watch Them In

 With 13 Star Trek movies in the books now, the future is still hanging out there for this franchise.
 There have been more stops and starts on a follow-up to Star Trek Beyond than I care to recount here, but just know that it’s basically been “in development” for the better part of six years now.

 There had been some hope on the horizon that we would see Chris Pine and company return to the mix with a Star Trek 4.
-It was really looking to be the case, but it appears the studio has taken that plan off the table for right now.
+It really looked like the case, but it appears the studio has taken that plan off the table right now.
 While it would seem like we would get that movie at some point, for now it looks like the above flicks are going to have to suit our Star Trek needs.